 Courses are offered in two semesters – Fall (Sept-Dec) and Spring (Feb-May).
 Each semester is 14 weeks in duration.
 Most classes meet once per week (some are twice weekly).
 A reading (or writing assignment in the case of writing courses) is given out, which the student applies himself to between classes.
 Readings are discussed during 1.5 hour class sessions, with junior level sessions running for 1 hour.

 Some courses require the acquisition of books.
 Books may be purchased used, new, or borrowed through the library system.
 Many readings for courses are available online at the WISDOM website.
-Clickable links are utilized.
+Internet sources are utilized and links are provided.

-* Out-of-Province registrants will be placed on a waiting list until the first day of the month prior to course commencement (August 1 for Fall; January 1 for Spring).
+* Out-of-Province registrants, Albertan notification-only students, and WISDOM alumni can register at any time, but will be placed on a waiting list until the first day of 2 months prior to course commencement (July 1 for Fall term; December 1 for Spring term).
 At that date, if there is room remaining in the class, they will be registered in the course.

-WISDOM alumni who are interested in registering for an online course will be accepted according to the current out-of-Province student policy.
-To qualify as an alumnus, the student will have completed high school studies with WISDOM alone.
+To qualify as an alumnus, the student will have completed high school studies with the Gilbertine Institute alone.
 Alumni aged 19 and under qualify for participation in the online program.